sai-dev/sai/README.md

 The server is currently running [here](http://sai.unich.it/), on resources of Chieti-Pescara University.

-The 19x19 run started just recently and its play is still quite random.

 ## Previous Runs

 We have pretty strong 9x9 networks such as